Who’s afraid of Edward Albee?: ‘Virginia Woolf’ can be provocative – and funny

 “But I do think it’s about being honest,” he said before a Saturday rehearsal.

 Weston Playhouse Theatre Company will present Albee’s 1962 masterpiece Aug.
-15-Sept.
+15 — Sept.
 1 at Weston Playhouse.
-It won both the 1963 Tony Award for Best Play and the 1962–63 New York Drama Critics’ Circle Award for Best Play, and the film earned five Academy Awards, including best actress for Taylor and best supporting actress for Dennis.
+It won both the 1963 Tony Award for Best Play and the 1962–63 New York Drama Critics’ Circle Award for Best Play, and the film earned five Academy Awards, including best actress for Taylor and best supporting actress for Sandy Dennis.

 The comedy-drama examines the complexities of the marriage of George and Martha, settled into middle-age life in a small university.
 He’s a frustrated associate professor of history, and she, the daughter of the school’s president, is frustrated with her husband.